Lewisscrivens/GroupAI/README.md

 # Group-AI

-An Unreal Engine 4 project created for my Computer Game Studio 2 module at The University Of Huddersfield.
+An Unreal Engine 4 project created for my Computer Game Studio 2 module at The University Of Huddersfield in my second year.

 Packaged game can be found at the following link: https://www.dropbox.com/s/wodtyuwgf7tolse/GroupAIGame.zip?dl=0